squeaky-godzilla/vltava-scraper/README.md

 # vltava-scraper
-Script that crawls Vltava Rozhlas page and downloads the mp3 files.
+Script that scrapes Vltava Rozhlas audio-player page and downloads the referenced mp3 files.
 It is using the `BeautifulSoup` scraping framework.

 ## how to run